Laogeodritt/quasselflask/README.md

     sudo -u postgres psql quasseldb

-Then type in this command to create a user specifically for Quasselflask (replace `username` and `yourpassword`):
+Then type in this command to create a user specifically for Quasselflask (replace `quasselflask` with a different username if desired; and replace `yourpasswordhere` with your password):

-    CREATE USER username WITH NOSUPERUSER NOCREATEDB NOCREATEROLE NOCREATEUSER NOINHERIT LOGIN NOREPLICATION ENCRYPTED PASSWORD 'yourpasswordhere';
+    CREATE USER quasselflask WITH NOSUPERUSER NOCREATEDB NOCREATEROLE NOCREATEUSER NOINHERIT LOGIN NOREPLICATION ENCRYPTED PASSWORD 'yourpasswordhere';

 Set up the user's permissions:

-    REVOKE ALL ON DATABASE quasseldb FROM quasselflask;
+    REVOKE ALL ON DATABASE quasseldb FROM username;
     REVOKE ALL ON ALL TABLES IN SCHEMA public FROM quasselflask;
     REVOKE ALL ON SCHEMA public FROM quasselflask;
     GRANT CONNECT, CREATE ON DATABASE quasseldb TO quasselflask;
     GRANT ALL ON SCHEMA public TO quasselflask;
     GRANT SELECT, REFERENCES ON ALL TABLES IN SCHEMA public TO quasselflask;

-The last line is for security: this prevents Quasselflask from editing Quassel's tables (e.g. in case of a compromise of Quasselflask or of the SQL user it's using).
-This does add a few more steps to setup; if the security concern isn't an issue, you could also use `GRANT ALL ...` for the last line.
+The last line is selected as such for security: this prevents Quasselflask from editing Quassel's tables (e.g. in case of a compromise of Quasselflask or of the SQL user it's using).
+This does add a few more steps to setup; if the security problem with this isn't a concern to you, you could change it to `GRANT ALL ON ALL TABLES ...` for the last line.

+Leave `psql` open for the next step.

+## Enable trigram indices

+This feature isn't enabled by default, but it helps us create indices that speed up searching considerably.
+This is a required step for the indices to be created later.

+To enable the trigram extension, in `psql`, type:

+    CREATE EXTENSION pg_trgm;

+That's it!
 To exit:

     \quit

 ## Creating indexes to speed up searching

-**TODO:** finish this section: add indices in the `backlog` table to the `senderid` and `time` columns.
+*This step has been automated and will be done by calling a Quasselflask command after installation, below.
+The below text explains the what and why.*

-This is an important step, because Quassel doesn't use the database to do deep searching, and there doesn't set up the database to be able to do this quickly.
+This is an important step, because Quassel doesn't use the database to do deep searching, and therefore doesn't set up the database to be able to do this quickly.
 The following steps will create indices on a few columns to speed up searches&mdash;this will not change anything for Quassel's operation, but it will make your database take up a little bit more disk space.

 As a point of comparison: without doing this, searches took 15-20 seconds (ridiculous!).
-After doing this, the same test searches took around 0.2-0.6 seconds, with some of them taking up to 4s (didn't quite understand why so long yet---to be fixed).
+After doing this, the same test searches took around 0.2-0.6 seconds.

+Note that this will increase the size of your database.
+On my test database (~600MB backlog of actual IRC backlogs), I found that the indices add about 60% of the size of the `backlog` table plus 100% of the `sender` and `buffer` tables to the total datbase size.

 # Installation and running